 The Abseil Africa team pay close attention to safety, maintaining their impeccable safety record, whilst making sure adventurers have loads of fun too!

-A super affordable, high-speed one that comes in kiddie-friendly options for the adventurous families.
-You get to zoom around the specially designed 310 metre racing track in high-tech go-karts, under watchful supervision - to keep it safe without taking the rush out of it.
+A super affordable, high-speed one that comes in kiddie-friendly options for adventurous families.
+You get to zoom around the specially designed 310-metre racing track in high-tech go-karts, under watchful supervision - to keep it safe without taking the rush out of it.